driessene/acoustic_camera/readme.md

 Background knowledge in order to understand the project

 ### Array processing
 [Array processing](https://en.wikipedia.org/wiki/Array_processing) is a wide area of research in the field of signal processing that extends from the simplest form of 1 dimensional line arrays to 2 and 3 dimensional array geometries.
-Array processing is the background for DoA estimation.
+Array processing is the backbone for DoA estimation.

 #### Steering vector
 Steering vectors are vectors which describe how a signal changes as elements receive the signal at different times.
 This happens as the same signal is delayed at different elements at different positions.
 Steering matrixes the position of each element, and the original wavevector(s) of the source(s).